 Fetal echocardiogram.
 A test called a fetal echocardiogram uses pictures made by an ultrasound to show the heart in motion, and allows your doctor to see things that are wrong with its valves and structure.

 Genetic counseling.
 A geneticist takes a small blood sample before or during your pregnancy.
-It’s important because if you or a family member has an irregularity, your child’s chances of having it can go up by as much as 50%.
+It’s important because if you or a family member has an abnormality, your child’s chances of having it can go up by as much as 50%.

 Tests After Birth

 Echocardiogram.
 This painless ultrasound of the inside of your baby’s heart can detect almost any kind of congenital heart defect.
 It usually takes less than an hour for a doctor to perform.